La solitudine: Critical reception

 The song received mixed to negative reviews by Italian music critics.
-According to la Repubblica's Gino Castaldo, "La solitudine" is not a great song, but singing it Pausini "seduced with her voice and her authentic determination".
+According to la Repubblica's Gino Castaldo, "La solitudine" is not a great song, but Pausini "seduced with her voice and her authentic determination".
 La Stampas Marinella Venegoni wrote that, due to "La solitudine"'s "whimpering sadness", Pausini can be compared to Italian singer Marco Masini.
 Venegoni later described it as an immature teen-song.

 Mario Luzzatto Fegiz and Gloria Pozzi wrote on the Italian newspaper Corriere della Sera that "La solitudine" initially looked to be a typical song built for the Sanremo Music Festival, but it is "a song without make-up, perfectly in tune with its interpret".

 Chart performance

-The song became a big hit in Italy, reaching number five on Musica e dischi's single chart in April 1993.
+The song became a big hit in Italy, reaching number five on Musica e dischis single chart in April 1993.

 The song was later released in the rest of Europe, reaching the top of the Belgian Singles Chart and peaking at number five on the French Singles Chart, where it scored 44 non-consecutive weeks in the Top 50.
 It also became a hit in the Netherlands, where it reached the top spot of the Dutch Top 40 and it peaked for four consecutive weeks at number two on the Dutch Mega Single Top 100.
 Since Paul de Leeuw's version of the song, "Ik wil niet dat je liegt", topped the chart during Pausini's second week in the runner-up spot, "La solitudine" became the second song in the Dutch chart's history to chart within the top 3 with two different versions at the same time.
 The single was also certified Platinum by the NVPI, denoting shipments in the Netherlands exceeding 75,000 copies.

-During 1994, the Spanish-language version of the song charted in the United States at number 22 on the Billboard Hot Latin Songs and at number five on the Billboard Latin Pop Songs, while the English-language version, "La solitudine (Loneliness)", released in the United Kingdom only, failed to chart on the UK Singles Chart.
+During 1994, the Spanish-language version of the song charted in the United States at number 22 on the Billboard Hot Latin Songs and at number five on the Billboard Latin Pop Songs, while the English-language version, "La solitudine (Loneliness)", released on 19 June 1995 in the United Kingdom only, failed to chart on the UK Singles Chart.

 A new version of the song, featured on her 2001's best of album, was released as a double A-side with "Tra te e il mare" in France.
 In February 2002, the single reached number 16 on the French Singles Chart.